-VI.A.2.c).(1)

-Direct Supervision:

-VI.A.2.c).(1).(a)

-the supervising physician is physically present with the resident during the key portions of the patient interaction; or, (Core)

-VI.A.2.c).(1).(a).(i)

-PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
+VI.A.2.c).(1) Direct Supervision: VI.A.2.c).(1).(a) the supervising physician is physically present with the resident during the key portions of the patient interaction; or, (Core) VI.A.2.c).(1).(a).(i) PGY-1 residents must initially be supervised directly, only as described in VI.A.2.c).(1).(a).
+(Core) PGY-1 residents must always be VI.A.2.c).(1).(a).(i).(a) supervised either directly or indirectly with direct supervision immediately available.
+(Detail) Specialty-Specific Background and Intent: PGY-1 residents may not take "parent concern calls" from home, but may make/take "parent concern calls" during their clinical and educational work hours in the hospital or from another clinical site where supervision is either direct or indirect with direct supervision immediately available. the supervising physician and/or patient is not VI.A.2.c).(1).(b) physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+(Core) VI.A.2.c).(2) Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
+(Core) VI.A.2.c).(3) Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
+(Core) VI.A.2.d) The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
+(Core) The program director must evaluate each resident's VI.A.2.d).(1) abilities based on specific criteria, guided by the Milestones.
 (Core)

-VI.A.2.c).(1).(b)

-the supervising physician and/or patient is not physically present with the resident and the supervising physician is concurrently monitoring the patient care through appropriate telecommunication technology.
+each resident.
 (Core)

-VI.A.2.c).(2)

-Indirect Supervision: the supervising physician is not providing physical or concurrent visual or audio supervision but is immediately available to the resident for guidance and is available to provide appropriate direct supervision.
-(Core)

-VI.A.2.c).(3)

-Oversight - the supervising physician is available to provide review of procedures/encounters with feedback provided after care is delivered.
-(Core)

-VI.A.2.d)

-The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
-(Core)

-VI.A.2.d).(1)
+Faculty members functioning as supervising

+physicians must delegate portions of care to residents based on the needs of the patient and the skills of supervisory role to junior residents in recognition of their progress toward independence, based on the needs of each patient and the skills of the individual resident or fellow (Detail)

+VI.A.2.d).(2)